 However, perhaps of most concern is the impression emerging from all countries that Covid is over.
 The easing of lockdowns, discussions on the potential development of vaccines and the relatively low levels of infection and death (at least according to official figures) contribute to a situation where people feel that the worst of the pandemic has passed.
 As early as July, respondents in Somalia were identifying that "the disease was ending" and in Bangladesh that they were "hearing from people talking in the shops that corona is slowly becoming weak".
 Also in Bangladesh, others explained how they were no longer worried as they "Heard a needle [vaccine] has been invented to save people from corona.
 People are talking about it while drinking tea in the tea-shops and saying corona is over".
-This does lead to a certain sense of apathy, with one woman in Port Loko (Sierra Leone) describing how the restrictions and behaviour changes were "becoming boring".
+This does lead to a certain sense of apathy, with one woman in Port Loko (Sierra Leone) describing how the restrictions and behaviour changes were "becoming boring", and as shown below, in terms of a willingness to continue to follow guidelines in place.